 The sniffing usually escalated into mounting, which left me mortified.
 It was as if I were extension guilty for these shows of sexual dominance.

 As someone with Asperger’s syndrome, I know the perils of being socially impaired.
-Trying to not accidentally alienate my friends with Asperger bluntness remained a daily battle.
+Trying to not accidentally alienate my friends with Aspergerian bluntness remained a daily battle.
 Yet for all my awkwardness, you didn’t see me trying to mount other people.

 Each time Cash tried the maneuver, he’d cop a spray of water, wince, and within seconds be right back to it.
 I resorted to calling, clapping, shouting, until finally, my dog restricted himself to just sniffing.